 Requirements for the German Minor

-and any three additional courses (4cr. each) at or above the 300 level.
-If the student can demonstrate intermediate language competency through one of the accepted exams and, consequently, does not have to take GERM 201 and GERM 202, he or she will replace those courses with additional courses at or above the 300 level.
+Twenty-six (26) credits including GERM 201 and 202; two courses from GERM 313, 393, 394, 395; and any three additional courses (4 credits each) at or above the 300 level.
+If the student can demonstrate intermediate language and competency through one of the accepted exams and, consequently, does not have to take GERM 201 and 202, he or she will replace those courses with additional courses at or above the 300 level.

 German Course Offerings

 German course offerings will be found under the 4 letter code of GERM in the course listing.